-- a) The minimum width of any proposed road must be 8.0m pavement which allows for two-way traffic under AS 2890.2 with 2 x 3.5m wide footpaths.
+- a) The minimum width of any proposed road must be 8.0 metres pavement which allows for two-way traffic under AS 2890.2 with 2 metres by 3.5 metres wide footpaths.
 Nothing in this prevents Council from requesting wider roads where they are required in some circumstances. - b) In respect of all zones, the alignment and width of proposed roads, which extend existing roads, shall generally conform with existing construction.
 Where feasible to do so, Council will consider a proposal to reduce the width of road pavement to be constructed subject to the applicant providing sufficient details to support the proposal.
 In such instances, any works required to be constructed on existing roads in order to support the proposed amended road width will be required to be carried out by the subdivider.